 Under the Environmental Planning and Assessment Act, all DAs must be formally assessed by us.
 This means that the site must be inspected, applicants and neighbours engaged, reports drafted and recommendations made.

-You can track the process of your DA online and will receive a Notice of Determination in the mail detailing the outcome of your application.
+The applicant will receive a Notice of Determination via the NSW Planning Portal detailing the outcome of your application.